adminprism/sb.marketpawns/developmentlog/TRADE_TYPES_LEGEND.md

 # Trade Types Legend (Легенда типов трейда)

+## Quick Reference
+- P6rev / P6"rev / auxP6rev / auxP6'rev:
+  - Entry: on approach to P6 (after t5 exclusion rules).
+AlternateTrigger1 available if real P6 is reached.
+  - SL: InitStopLoss from AM level (percent), trailing by Trigger1/2 (or AMrealP6).
+  - TP: Aim1, enforced not on the approach bar.
+  - Cancel: price hits CancelLevel, time exceeds Actual, chart end, or t5 exclusion.
+- P6reach / P6"reach / auxP6reach / auxP6'reach:
+  - Entry: after t4 confirmed; for P6"reach respects t5" exclusion.
+  - SL: t5 or percent from t4.
+Trailing by Trigger1/2 when closer than current SL.
+  - TP: Aim1 (>= target level), not on the same bar as confirmation.
+  - Cancel: CancelLevel/time/chart end.
+- P6over / P6"over / auxP6over / auxP6'over:
+  - Entry: classic — on P6 breakdown; aggressive — on t4 if condition2 is true (open_bar=t4). t5/t5" exclusion applies.
+  - SL: t5 or percent; reference is t4 for aggressive, P6 breakdown for classic.
+  - TP: Aim1 beyond open_level; for aggressive if condition2 fails — exit on close of the open bar.
+  - Cancel: CancelLevel/time/chart end.
+- P6disrupt / P6"disrupt / auxP6disrupt / auxP6'disrupt:
+  - Entry: on approach to P6 (same trigger as rev), but trade direction is breakout/continuation (long), open_level = approach level.
+  - SL: t5 or percent from AM; triggers/trailling like over-long; no AlternateTrigger1; no triggers/TP on the same bar as approach.
+  - TP: Aim1 above open_level.
+  - Cancel: CancelLevel/time/chart end; t5/t5" exclusion like rev.

 ## Overview
 This document explains the different trade types implemented in the trade emulator based on the actual code analysis from `calc_setups.php`.